-The actors' intentions raise the following four questions, which are answered elaborately:
+The actors' intentions raise the following four questions from our model, which are answered elaborately:

-How does power constitute itself (formal/informal), and how does the actor apply it?

-In its entirety, power constitutes itself as a sum of formal and informal parts.
+- How does power constitute itself (formal/informal), and how does the actor apply it? - In its entirety, power constitutes itself as a sum of formal and informal parts.
 An actor primarily applies it as a mixture: Pure application of formal power is not sustainable in consensus-driven teams, and informal power alone lacks authority.
-A project manager is more on the "informal side."
-A high level of situational awareness must carefully balance the elements of power to push through a case.

-What kind of power - is the manager the actor?
-What motivates him when applying power?
+In principle, a project manager is by far more on the "informal side."
+A high level of situational awareness must carefully balance the elements of power to push through a case. - What kind of power the manager is the actor, what motivates him when applying power?

 The affiliative manager who wants to be liked rather than apply power to succeed is often found.
 It can be assumed that this is the case also for project managers.
-Avoiding conflicts would be in line with Pahlke and Alexander (2009).
-The project manager applies power open and directly and indirectly, and hidden.
-What is his agenda, and how does he influence and persuade?
+The avoidance of conflicts would be in line with Pahlke and Alexander (2009).
+The project manager applies power open and directly and indirectly and hidden; what is his agenda, how does he influence and persuade?

 Within these corporations, power is often applied indirectly and hidden.
-For a new person in the organization, it can take a considerable amount of time to understand how and why decisions are made, crucial parameters, and who has the authority.
-Influence and persuasion are often "low profile" and long discussions in long meetings, including virtually everybody.
+For a new person in the organization, it can take a considerable amount of time to understand how and why decisions are made, crucial parameters, and authority.
+Influence and persuasion are often carried out "low profile" and long discussions in long meetings, including virtually everybody.
 Often, the manager's agenda seems to be consensus and team harmony, giving him informal power to proceed even though he does not fully comply with his team's opinions.
-It is a fascinating question of how far these rather time-consuming processes move the organizations in a more competitive position than the market or whether the opposite is the case.
+It is fascinating how far these rather time-consuming processes move the organizations in a more competitive position than the market or whether the opposite is the case.